M78Mattia/MutantBitBirds/README.md

 # MutantBitBirds
 Solidity Contract: mintable NFTs having on-chain 'mutable' DNA traits

-Experiment based on excellent Daibiri work! https://github.com/nft-fun
+Experiment based on excellent Dabiri work! https://github.com/nft-fun

 Evolving to a free contract template with tokenomics and on-chain traits with svg dynamic nfts (no need to external storage)